-- (a) In the event of a redundancy situation: - (i) The employer shall give the employee and the employee's organisation one month's notice of an impending redundancy involving that employee(s). - (ii) Employees other than casual employees shall be entitled to four weeks' notice of termination or be paid in lieu when the notice period is less than four weeks.
-The employee shall also be entitled to compensation of four weeks' pay for the first year of service, plus two weeks' pay for each subsequent year of service to a maximum of 10 years' service. - (b) Every reasonable endeavour shall be made to assist the employee to find alternative employment within the workplace.

-(c) Employees shall be entitled to reasonable paid time off to attend job interviews while working out their notice of redundancy.
+- (i) The employer shall give the employee and the employee's organisation one month's notice of an impending redundancy involving that employee(s). - (ii) Employees other than casual employees shall be entitled to four weeks' notice of termination or be paid in lieu when the notice period is less than four weeks.
+The employee shall also be entitled to compensation of four weeks' pay for the first year of service, plus two weeks' pay for each subsequent year of service to a maximum of 10 years' service. - (b) Every reasonable endeavour shall be made to assist the employee to find alternative employment within the workplace. - (c) Employees shall be entitled to reasonable paid time off to attend job interviews while working out their notice of redundancy.

-26. TERMINATION OF EMPLOYMENT
+27. TERMINATION OF EMPLOYMENT

-(a)

-When an employee wishes to resign he/she shall give the employer two weeks' notice with the exception of registered nurses who must provide four weeks' notice unless a different period of notice is agreed between the employer and the employee, but this shall not affect the employer's right to dismiss an employee for serious misconduct, when an employee shall be subject to instant dismissal and entitled to payment up to the day of dismissal only.

-- (b) If employees leave their employer's service without notice and without good cause, they shall forfeit an ordinary fortnight's pay. - (c) At the termination of employment providing the proper notice is given the employer, subject to the return of all uniforms, keys and any other equipment so supplied, pay the net amount due to the employee no later than the next normal pay period, unless otherwise agreed to by both parties.
-The employer shall also deduct any other monies owed by the employee. - (d) Notice shall be in writing.
+- (a) When an employee wishes to resign he/she shall give the employer two weeks' notice with the exception of registered nurses who must provide four weeks' notice unless a different period of notice is agreed between the employer and the employee, but this shall not affect the employer's right to dismiss an employee for serious misconduct, when an employee shall be subject to instant dismissal and entitled to payment up to the day of dismissal only. - (b) If employees leave their employer's service without notice and without good cause, they shall forfeit an ordinary fortnight's pay. - (c) At the termination of employment providing the proper notice is given the employer, subject to the return of all uniforms, keys and any other equipment so supplied, pay the net amount due to the employee no later than the next normal pay period, unless otherwise agreed to by both parties.
+The employer shall also deduct any other monies owed by the employee. - (d) Notice shall be in writing. - (e) The payments of final wages on termination is subject to the employee returning all keys, uniform and equipment items in their possession supplied by the employer.

-27. ABANDONMENT OF EMPLOYMENT
+28. ABANDONMENT OF EMPLOYMENT